-Matthew Flinders Fellow in Global Ecology, Professor Corey J. A. Bradshaw
+Matthew Flinders Professor of Global Ecology, Professor Corey J. A. Bradshaw

 I am something of a generalist, but ‘environmental modeller’ largely covers my interests and expertise.
 My team and I develop models to predict ecosystem function, resilience, and change in the past, present, and future, with a focus on maintaining as much biodiversity as possible for the benefit of all.
 Please also see my bio and CV for more information.